NehaSingh2021/Documentation/index.md

 > Fig 1.4 (b) Landscape Panel with rotation and without rotation

 ## No of columns in a table
 There are many tables in solar plant.
 So number of columns of a single table is to be provided.
 As shown in Fig 1.5 No of columns in this image is 10.
-The input is to be given as “no_of_columns_per_table = 10“.
+The input is to be given as ``no_of_columns_per_table = 10``.

 ## No of rows in a table
 Number of rows of a single table is to be provided.
 As shown in Fig 1.5 No of rows in this image is 4.
-The input is to be given as “no_of_rows_per_table = 4“.
+The input is to be given as ``no_of_rows_per_table = 4``.

 <img src="https://user-images.githubusercontent.com/75617171/127714053-2cec3b3c-3ea7-4cb7-92a4-ba348a400a46.png" width="300" height="400"><br/>
 > Fig 1.5 No of columns and rows per table